Powerline Ethernet Adapter vs. Ethernet

 POWERLINE MODEL COMPATIBILITY AND PURCHASE

-As a general rule, PEAs are designed according to manufacturing standards and as long as manufacturers are reputable, Powerline adapters will mix and match.
+It is also important to discuss Powerline compatibility.
+As a general rule, Powerline ethernet adapters are designed according to manufacturing standards and as long as manufacturers are reputable, Powerline adapters will mix and match.
 Most will even pair up automatically because manufacturers want to make it as-easy-as possible for consumers to purchase their products, even after the customer has initially installed adapters from a different manufacturer.

 Powerline Adapter Purchase Tips:

-- Look for an adapter that has a pass-through outlet to power devices in your space and allow the insertion of a surge protector.
+Look for a Powerline adapter that has a pass-through outlet to power devices in your space and allow the insertion of a surge protector.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.